-A Supreme Court with unlimited civil and criminal jurisdiction, consisting of a High Court and a Court of Appeal, was established under the Federation of Malaya Agreement 1948.
+A Supreme Court with unlimited civil and criminal jurisdiction, consisting of High Court and Court of Appeal, was established under the Federation of Malaya Agreement 1948.

 The Supreme Court was replaced by the Federal Court and three High Courts of coordinate jurisdiction, namely the High Court in Malaya, the High Court in Singapore and the High Court in the Borneo States.
 After Singapore’s departure from Malaysia on 9 August 1965, only the High Court in Malaya and the High court in the Borneo States remain.